(Disclosure: Some of the links below may be affiliate links)

 Moreover, very few people are classified as professional investors.
 Unless you are day-trading, making many transactions, or using options to trade, you should not worry much about your investor status.

 Too many people are worried about capital gains taxes.
-I think most people should not worry about that because they will not fall into the category of professional investors.
+Most people should not worry about that because they will not fall into the category of professional investors.
 Hopefully, this article helps clarify capital gains and taxes in Switzerland.

 If you are interested in capital gains, you are likely interested in the best brokers for Swiss investors.

-If you want more information on taxes, I have an entire article about taxes in Switzerland.
+If you want more tax information, I have an entire article about taxes in Switzerland.
 For instance, we should not forget that our wealth is taxed.